-Dual enrollment is a program that allows freshmen through seniors to take a class at a local college or university as part of their regular school day.
+Dual enrollment is a program that allows students to take a class at a local college or university as part of their regular school day.
 Students will earn credit from the college as well as from Grand Blanc High School.
-Dual enrollment is open to juniors and seniors who have met the following criteria: a minimum GPA of 2.5 to dual enroll at Mott Community College; Juniors must have a 3.5 GPA and seniors must have a 3.2 GPA to dual enroll at University of Michigan-Flint.
+Dual enrollment is open to students who have met the following criteria: a minimum GPA of 2.5 to dual enroll at Mott Community College; juniors must have a 3.5 GPA and seniors must have a 3.2 GPA to dual enroll at University of Michigan-Flint.
+They must have met qualifying scores on the EXPLORE, PLAN, ACT, or MME.
 There are two guidelines for selecting college courses.
 It is only necessary to meet one of the two guidelines below: